Traveler's guide to Augusta and The Masters

 For a mouthwatering, no-frills burger, divey pool hall and bar Sports Center (594 Broad St.) is the spot to check out.

-On Monday, a new craft distillery opened close to the Riverfront, just in time for Masters week.
+On Monday, a new craft distillery opened close to the Riverwalk, just in time for Masters week.
 2nd City Distilling Co.
 (4 Eighth St.) will offer tours, plus flights and cocktails for purchase in its spacious tasting room.

 Closer to Augusta National, Surrey Center is a social hub with local boutiques and a range of restaurants including high-end southern kitchen and oyster bar Abel Brown and more low-key Bodega Ultima -- a Mediterranean-infused breakfast and lunch spot centered around an expansive bar and patio.